Welcome to the

 The reach of the lab's work spans from local to global, with ongoing research and reform work performed at local, state, national, and international levels.

-The lab develops, implements, and evaluates juvenile justice programming informed by research findings on adolescent development, procedural justice, and best practices.
+The Lab develops, implements, and evaluates juvenile justice policy and programming informed by research findings on adolescent development, procedural justice, and best practices.